haneenn5/Haneenn5/README.md

 #### BIO

-roficient in interpreting and examining data to drive growth for organizations.
+Proficient in interpreting and examining data to drive growth for organizations.
 Skilled in data visualization, and creative thinking, problem solving, and programming.

 #### SKILLS